London 2026

 As you’d expect, we’ll hear from progressive, interesting voices throughout the day.

-The main conference will start after lunch and run through to the early evening.
-In addition, we’ll launch the lang cat’s annual study of the advice profession – State of the Advice Nation – in the morning, this time with a special focus on New Blood and the future of the industry.
+The main conference will start at 11am and run through to the early evening.
+In addition, we’ll launch the lang cat’s annual study of the advice profession – State of the Advice Nation – this time with a special focus on New Blood and the future of the industry.

 Our main agenda will be in Hall One, including Financial Planning: Live with new planners, new scenarios and a new “client”.
 We’ll have guest speakers from inside and outside the industry, sessions on what the sector can do to make itself more attractive from educators and those who have walked the walk, and an entertainment slot at the end of the day from two up and coming comedians.